sagecodes/intro-to-sql/README.md

 ### Changing Data to the database

-So far we've only been looking at our data in different ways, which is super usefule for answering questions, but lets actually make some changes to the database!
+So far we've only been looking at our data in different ways, which is super useful for answering questions, but lets actually make some changes to the database!

 #### Insert into